Listen to this article

 The Basics: What Is an Exchange Rate?

-An exchange rate represents the value of one currency expressed in terms of another.
-When you see that 1 USD equals 0.92 EUR, it means one US dollar can be exchanged for 0.92 euros.
-These rates can be floating (determined by market forces) or fixed/pegged (set by governments relative to another currency or basket of currencies).
+An exchange rate is the price of one currency expressed in another.
+When you see EUR/USD at 1.08, it means one euro costs $1.08.
+These rates come in two flavors: floating (set by market forces, used by most major economies) and fixed/pegged (set by governments relative to another currency).

 What Drives Demand for a Currency?

-Trade Flows: When a country exports goods and services, foreign buyers need that country's currency to pay for them.
-Strong exports create demand for the domestic currency.
-For example, when European companies buy American technology products, they must first convert euros to dollars, increasing demand for USD.
+Trade Flows: When a country exports goods, foreign buyers need that country's currency to pay.
+Strong exports create demand.
+When European companies buy American tech products, they convert euros to dollars, pushing USD higher.

-Investment Inflows: Foreign investors purchasing stocks, bonds💡 Definition:A fixed-income investment where you loan money to a government or corporation in exchange for regular interest payments., or real estate in a country need the local currency.
-Countries with attractive investment opportunities see greater currency demand.
+Investment Inflows: Foreign investors buying stocks, bonds, or real estate need the local currency.
+Countries with attractive returns see stronger currency demand.

-Speculation: Currency traders buy and sell based on expected future movements, often creating significant short-term demand or supply.
+Speculation: Currency traders buy and sell based on where they think rates are headed.
+Their bets create enormous short-term demand swings.

 Supply Considerations

-The supply of currency is primarily controlled by central banks through monetary policy.
-When a central bank prints more money (increasing supply), the currency typically weakens.
-Conversely, tightening the money supply can strengthen a currency.
+Central banks control the money supply through monetary policy.
+When a central bank prints more money, the currency typically weakens.
+Tightening the supply can strengthen it.

 How Central Banks Use Interest Rates